Terms & Conditions of Use

 - Be aware of the other climbers around you and how your actions will affect them.

-- Do not distract people while they are climbing or belaying.
+- Do not distract people while they are climbing, belaying or bouldering.

 - Stand well back from the climbing walls unless you are belaying or spotting a climber.
 Never stand directly under someone who is climbing.